wqking/jincu/readme.md

 ## Introduction

-Jincu is a 2D game framework.
+Jincu is a 2D game engine.
 The first version is mostly converted from [my Gincu C++ 2D game framework](https://github.com/wqking/gincu).
 The library is written in JavaScript ES6.

 ## Live demo